ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/12_Esaman_Kappa.md

 She was holding a bucket in one hand and
 A bundle of bulrushes in the other hand [1].

-I poked my head out at the edge of the river, And asked,
+I poked my head out at the edge of the river,
+And asked,
 "Do you have father?
 Do you have mother?"
-The maiden flustered, and looked around.
+The young woman flustered, and looked around.
 When she found me, her face filled with anger.
 "You hateful flat head, you wicked flat head,
 have insulted me [2]!
 Friends with baring fangs [3], go and get him!"